CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Projects/1_ft_printf/README.md

 ---

-1. What is a variadic functions in C?
+1. What is a variadic function in C?

-2. Is (return None if n < 0 else value) valid C?
-(Psst: It's not - That's Python).

-3. (Sometimes) Clarifying subject.pdf interpretation (I'm not too good at understanding extent required of questions yet, oops)
+2. How might I make me printf extensible?

+3. What's a dispatch table and how can I use it?

 4. Checking whether I'm over-complicating things (Some are responsibility of Caller, e.g. I'm NOT supposed to think of 'hacking' a prev->next idea, shown below).

 5. Checking my flawed assumptions (I type my interpretation of the question and check, sometimes I'm wrong.
 E.g. Aforementioned hack: memcpy *next to current, link, del and free(next))

 6. Of course, S.O.S. when I'm stuck/ no idea how to start, asking: "Do NOT give me any code (or solution when debugging), guide me through".

-7. What are the various trade-offs of these ft_itoa algos and which is most efficient (Psst: It's the Syscall interruption that's the slowest anyway).

 ---